Modular resurgent structures

 In the study of the summability properties of factorially divergent formal power series that arise as asymptotic limits of well-defined holomorphic functions, it is natural to ask which summability method is efficient in reproducing the original function from its asymptotic expansion.
-In some examples, like the ones discussed in~\cite{borel_reg}, the Borel--Laplace sum is effective.
-However, to reconstruct certain $q$-series by resumming their asymptotic expansion, sometimes one has to consider the so-called median resummation. \begin{definition} The median resummation of the Gevrey-1 asymptotic series $\phi(z)\in\IC\llbracket z\rrbracket$ in Eq.~\eqref{eq: phi} across an arbitrary ray $\CC_{\theta} = \re^{\ri \theta} \IR_{\ge 0}$ in the complex $z$-plane is defined as the average of the two lateral Borel--Laplace sums $s_{\theta_\pm}(\phi)(z)$, that is, \be \mathcal{S}^{\mathrm{med}}_{\theta}\phi(z) := \frac{s_{\theta_+}(\phi)(z) + s_{\theta_-}(\phi)(z)}{2} \,. \ee \end{definition} Notice that $\mathcal{S}^{\mathrm{med}}_{\theta}\phi(z)$ is an analytic function for $\arg z\in (\theta-\tfrac{\pi}{2},\theta+\tfrac{\pi}{2})$.
+In some examples, such as the ones discussed in~\cite{borel_reg}, the Borel--Laplace sum is effective.
+However, that is not always the case.
+In order to reconstruct certain $q$-series from their asymptotic expansion, one has to consider the so-called median resummation. \begin{definition} The median resummation of the Gevrey-1 asymptotic series $\phi\in\IC\llbracket z\rrbracket$ in Eq.~\eqref{eq: phi} across an arbitrary ray $\CC_{\theta} = \re^{\ri \theta} \IR_{\ge 0}$ in the complex $z$-plane is defined as the average of the two lateral Borel--Laplace sums $s_{\theta_\pm}[\phi](z)$, that is, \be \mathcal{S}^{\mathrm{med}}_{\theta}[\phi](z) := \frac{s_{\theta_+}[\phi](z) + s_{\theta_-}[\phi](z)}{2} \,. \ee \end{definition} Notice that $\mathcal{S}^{\mathrm{med}}_{\theta}[\phi](z)$ is an analytic function for $\arg z\in (\theta-\tfrac{\pi}{2},\theta+\tfrac{\pi}{2})$.
 In addition, by a contour deformation argument, we can equivalently write it as

 where $\Re \left( \re^{-\ri\theta} z \right)>0$.
-The expression in Eq.~\eqref{eq: median2} highlights how the discontinuities can be suitably interpreted as corrections to the standard Borel--Laplace sums $s_{\theta_\pm}(\phi)(z)$.
+The expression in Eq.~\eqref{eq: median2} highlights how the discontinuities can be interpreted as corrections to the standard Borel--Laplace sums $s_{\theta_\pm}[\phi](z)$.
 In addition, by varying the contour of integration of the Laplace transform, the domain of analyticity of the median resummation can be extended.

-In the context of quantum Chern--Simons theory, Costin and Garoufalidis conjectured that the asymptotic expansions at roots of unity of quantum invariants, such as the Kashaev invariant for knots and the WRT invariant for $3$-manifolds, are Gevrey-1 asymptotic series whose median resummation reconstructs the non-perturbative invariants~\cite[Conjecture~1]{costin-garoufalidis}.
-As we show in~\cite[Theorem~4.6]{FR1phys}, further evidence of the efficacy of the median resummation comes from the study of the spectral traces of quantum-mechanical operators obtained by quantizing the mirror curve to a toric CY threefold.
+\begin{rmk} In the context of quantum CS theory, Costin and Garoufalidis conjectured that quantum invariants, such as the Kashaev invariant for knots and the WRT invariant for $3$-manifolds, are reconstructed by the median resummation of their Gevrey-1 asymptotic series at roots of unity~\cite[Conjecture~1]{costin-garoufalidis}.
+This was proven in~\cite[Theorem~3]{qCS7} for Seifert fibered homology spheres and more recently in~\cite[Corollary~1.5]{crew-goswami-osburn} for certain torus knots.
+As we show in~\cite[Theorem~4.6]{FR1phys}, further evidence of the effectiveness of the median resummation comes from the study of the spectral traces of quantum-mechanical operators obtained by quantizing the mirror curve to a toric CY threefold. \end{rmk}